Jozhin-s-Bazhin/game-setting-manager/README.md

 # game-setting-saver
-An egregiously overengeneered tui utility to manage game settings written in Python.
+An overengineered cli and tui utility to save and restore setting profiles for games.

 ## Installation for dev environment
 ### Prerequisites